SciML/Optimization.jl/docs/src/index.md

 :heavy_check_mark: = supported

-:o: = supported in downstream library but not yet implemented in `GalacticOptim`; PR to add this functionality are welcome
+:yellow_circle: = supported in downstream library but not yet implemented in `GalacticOptim`; PR to add this functionality are welcome

 :heavy_multiplication_x: = not supported